Skip to navigation Skip to content

 Complete any income and/or asset updates based on information provided in the hardship form:

-A care recipient is ineligible for a hardship assessment when they meet 1 of the below:
+A care recipient is ineligible for a hardship assessment when they meet one of the criteria below:

 • Own assets valued at more than the current hardship threshold (excluding any assets that cannot be sold or borrowed against)